 The first known Jupiter-orbiting comet

-The comet was first spotted in March 1993 by three veteran comet discoverers: Eugene and Carolyn Shoemaker, and David Levy.
-The group had collaborated several times before and discovered several other comets, which is why this comet was called Shoemaker-Levy 9.
+Shoemaker-Levy 9 was first spotted in March 1993 by three veteran comet discoverers: Eugene and Carolyn Shoemaker, and David Levy.
+The group had collaborated several times before and discovered several other comets before this one, which is why this comet was called Shoemaker-Levy 9.

 A March circular from the International Astronomical Union Central Bureau for Astronomical Telegrams contained a casual reference to the comet's position: "The comet is located some 4 degrees from Jupiter, and the motion suggests that it may be near Jupiter's distance."